Translations

 Introduction

 This may become an annual public service.
-I'm reminded of my article, on 12/10/2022, titled “2022 - 2023 College Football Bowl Games: List and Commentary.”
+I'm reminded of my article from 12/10/2022, titled “2022 - 2023 College Football Bowl Games: List and Commentary.”
 I still think that ten bowl games are enough!
 Those ten games are emboldened.

 2023 - 2024 College Bowl Games